Civil RTC News

 Right to counsel

-The WI Supreme Court found a federal (and possibly state) constitutional right to counsel in civil contempt cases where the state is a party.
+The Vermont Supreme Court has recognized a constitutional right to counsel in civil contempt proceedings.

 Right to counsel